luciiii6/design-patterns/README.md

 ```

 - I chose not to implement them and just create classes
-like they were supposed to have interfaces.
+like they were supposed to be restricted to implement all the methods.

 ## Creational